Updates to this guidance

 We have also corrected a mistake about the number of doses for tamariki and rangatahi aged 12+ – they are eligible for 2 doses of the vaccine.
 As of 7 April 2022, 16 and 17 year olds are eligible for a booster Pfizer dose 6 months after completing their second dose.
 12 to 15 year olds are not eligible for the booster dose.

-Information about the vaccine, why it's important and supporting its rollout
+Information about the vaccine and why it's important